ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ### Fuji Testnet

-For this tutorial, we recommend that you follow [Run an Avalanche Node Manually](../nodes/build/run-avalanche-node-manually.md#connect-to-fuji-testnet) and this step particularly:
+For this tutorial, we recommend that you follow [Run an Avalanche Node Manually](../nodes/build/run-avalanche-node-manually.md#connect-to-fuji-testnet) and this step particularly to start your node on Fuji:

   _To connect to the Fuji Testnet instead of the main net, use argument `--network-id=fuji`_